chandanv89/read-write-vrp-docs-pub/resources-and-data-models/payment-agreement-consents.md

 TBC

-### Payment Agreement Consent Update - Request
+### payment agreement consents Update - Request

-The OBWritePAFundsConfirmationRequest1 object must be used to request funds availability for a specific amount, across the Debtor Accounts included in the Payment Agreement Consent.
+The OBWritePAFundsConfirmationRequest1 object must be used to request funds availability for a specific amount, across the Debtor Accounts included in the payment agreement consents.
 The TPP must specify at least 1 debtor account, and the specified debtor accounts must be from the set of debtor account(s), specified and later authorised by the PSU.

 - POST /payment-agreement-consents/{ConsentId}/funds-confirmation